-A holiday tradition, the 92nd annual Macy's Thanksgiving Day Parade will be held the morning of Thanksgiving, Nov.
-22. Known for its larger-than-life parade float ideas, the world-famous procession kicks off at 9 a.m. sharp in New York City.
+A holiday tradition, the 93rd annual Macy's Thanksgiving Day Parade was held the morning of Thanksgiving, November 28.
+Known for its larger-than-life parade float ideas, the world-famous procession kicked off at 9 a.m. sharp in New York City.

 Total costs for the Macy's parade average between $11.6 million and $13.4 million

-Annual costs for parade float supplies, float decorations, property taxes and staff salaries total $2.7 million to $4.5 million.
+Annual costs for parade float supplies, float decorations, property taxes and staff salaries total $2.7 million to $4.5 million, according to calculations by GoBankingRates.
 The sheer magnitude of the Macy's parade is overwhelming, and so are the assets associated with the event.

 Macy's also has its own studio space and a massive supply of costumes to prepare for the parade.
 Those assets are worth $8.9 million.
 Combine the parade's total annual expenses with its total assets and the price tag reaches $10.4 million to $12.3 million.

 Giant balloons rack up at least $510,000 in helium costs

 Inflating balloons that can soar up to five or six stories tall is seriously expensive.
 Each balloon in the Macy's Thanksgiving parade uses 300,000 to 700,000 cubic feet of helium.
 Filling every balloon costs a minimum of $510,000.